 Clemson Hardy Bottlebrush.
 When I was a student at Clemson University, I had noticed this plant growing at a home in downtown Clemson, SC.
 Since it had survived the mid-1980 freezes when temperatures were in the minus digits, Dr. John Kelly, then head of the Dept. of Horticulture got permission to propagate it.
 It has spreading pendulous branches with brilliant red flowers in April followed by a scattering of bloom throughout the growing season, even to Thanksgiving.
 Bottlebrush is one of the best drought tolerant plants that one could plant, since most are native to Australia.
 Part to full sun.
 Leaves are wider than 'Woodlander's Hardy' and not quite as prickly.
-Our next availability of this selection will be July, 2021.
+Our next availability of the 3 quart size of this selection will be July, 2021.